granrothge/mcstas/for_v_2/instruments/README.md

 To compile these instruments, the component files in the ../components driectory are required.

 ##ARCS_full.instr
 A full model of the ARCS instrument[1].
-It has a sample kernel that will provides n \delta functions in energy transfer and 2\theta, where n is a number of equally spaced points around the straight through beam.
+It has a sample kernel that will provides n &#948; functions in energy transfer and 2&theta;, where n is a number of equally spaced points around the straight through beam.
 The output of the simulation is a Nexus[2] file that can be read in Mantid [3].

 ##ARCS_full_sqw.instr